 This is considered an advanced tutorial and will require some knowledge of the Liquid templating language.
 You should be comfortable editing your theme files directly.

-The trade off with this is that it also means it's not as easy for you as merchants to make little customizations to the booking form, such as changing the button color or fonts.
+The downside is that it's not as straightforward for you, as a merchant, to make small changes to the booking form, like modifying button colors or fonts.

-Most of the time our booking form will play nicely with themes and you'll be ready to go right after making this change.
-However, in some cases the theme styles can conflict and cause issues in which case you'll need to add some additional CSS to resolve the conflicts.
+In most cases, the booking form will work well with your themes, and you'll be ready to proceed after making these changes.
+However, if there are conflicts between the theme styles and the booking form, you may need to add some additional CSS to resolve the issue.

-In this tutorial we're going to show you how to make a few edits to our product.experiences.liquid file which will embed the booking form onto your site.
-If you're not sure where to find that file, please see our help article on how to locate your product liquid template.
+In this tutorial, we'll guide you on making edits to the product.experiences.liquid file to embed the booking form on your site.
+If you're unsure where to find that file, please refer to our help article on locating your product liquid template.

 Let's get started!